Russia says will veto Syria aid resolution in current form

 However, Chinese Foreign Ministry spokeswoman Hua Chunying spoke cautiously about the draft at a daily news briefing in Beijing on Wednesday, saying: "All parties are currently engaged in talks.
 We should not prejudge the outcome."

-"We believe that at present the international community must work together to relieve the humanitarian situation and should create favorable conditions for the conflicting sides to conduct dialogue and negotiation," she said.
+"We believe that at present the international community must work together to relieve the humanitarian situation and should create favourable conditions for the conflicting sides to conduct dialogue and negotiation," she said.

 (Additional reporting by Michelle Nichols and Louis Charbonneau in New York and Michael Martina in Beijing Writing by Steve Gutterman Editing by Elizabeth Piper)